There are five main divisions:

 C. SOCIAL AND RESOURCE DEVELOPMENT FUND.

 The Social and Resource Development Fund (SARD) was established in October 1997 and registered under the Societies Registration Act, XXI of 1860 in Dharamsala.
-It supports ongoing developments of the Tibetan community and to improve the livelihood of those Tibetans who desperately need help.
+It supports ongoing developments of the Tibetan community and improves the livelihood of those Tibetans who desperately need help.

-Under SARD, there is a seperate sub section called Monitoring & Evaluation Section (M&E) which is responsible for overseeing the projects funded under SARD and provide necessary reports which would help the donors to understand the progress of the project.
-It provides on ground monitoring report and evaluate the necessary suggestions needed for each project.
+Under SARD, there is a separate sub-section called the Monitoring & Evaluation Section (M&E), which is responsible for overseeing the projects funded under SARD and providing necessary reports which would help the donors to understand the progress of the project.
+It provides an on-ground monitoring report and evaluates the necessary suggestions needed for each project.

 Objectives:

-- – To assist the socio-economic rehabilitation of the Tibetans in exile with goal to make them self-sufficient.
+- – To assist the socio-economic rehabilitation of the Tibetans in exile with the goal of making them self-sufficient.

 - – To support education, health and environmental awareness and employment programs in the community.

-- – To help preserve and promote Tibetan religion, culture, arts and crafts, and to make the world aware about these disappearing culture and the importance of their preservation.
+- – To help preserve and promote Tibetan religion, culture, arts and crafts, and to make the world aware of these disappearing cultures and the importance of their preservation.

 - – To generate income for the Emergency fund that provides support to the poorest in the community.